 Chickpeas, or garbanzo beans, have held an important place in the diets of many cultures for centuries, thanks to their nutritional properties and versatility in cooking.

-Its consumption is associated with various positive health effects, such as improved digestion, lower blood sugar levels, and support for the cardiovascular system.
+Consuming chickpeas is associated with various positive health effects, such as improved digestion, reduced blood sugar levels, and support for the cardiovascular system.

 Nutritional Value

-The glycemic index of chickpeas is around 28, which makes it a low-glycemic food.
+The glycemic index of chickpeas is around 28, making it a low-glycemic food.

 Although chickpeas are a source of plant-based protein and fiber, they are not an ideal food for a keto diet.
 Their carbohydrate content is relatively high, which can make it difficult to maintain ketosis.